PolyhedronStudio/Polyhedron-Engine/README.md

   - [ ] Figure out whether to keep large boundaries, or not.
 This depends on: Can we fix the bug?
 It seems brush splitting, or triangulation is off the rails.
 Windings etc.

 ## Goals for future versions:
+- [ ] Entities (Some things might make it to 0.2)
+  - This is a bit of a vague one.
+Basically, it is subject to more topics.
+  - It should be able to send and receive custom networked message events.
+This way we can have client side entities, react properly to their server side counterparts, visa versa.
+  - No more mallocs I suppose, we are preparing for inheritance.
+  - There's more, just can't think of it right now.
 - [ ] OpenAL Reverb stuff, this is partially around, but needs to be transformed so it uses the actual material system to base Reverb on.
 - [ ] C++ entity system.
 Expected in 0.3, maybe later.
 - [ ] RmlUi (This one, might make it into 0.2, it depends on how soon we have a R_DrawPolyPic function implemented)